 Post Doctoral Researcher from 2009

-Since 2007, I am a Postdoctoral researcher at the University of Barcelona, forming part of the Grup d’Interaccions Magnetiques, led by Dr. Joan Ribas.
+Since 2007 until 2009, I was part of the Grup d’Interaccions Magnetiques, led by Dr. Joan Ribas.
 In this period, my work was focused on the design and synthesis of ligands for the preparation of functional coordination complexes.

-Currently, my research in the GMMF team is focused on the design and the synthesis of new organic ligands and coordination complexes with potential application in the fields of quantum computing and spin transition.
+Currently, my research in the GMMF team since 2009 is focused on the design and the synthesis of new organic ligands and coordination complexes with potential application in the fields of quantum computing and the spin transition.